Kpitolin/Calculator/README.md

 ![image](imgReadMe/bug3.png)

 Objective-C does not support method overloading, but Swift does.
 That's why we can't overload our function to do 2-operands operations and single-operand operations with the same name.
-But wait, aren't week-end coding in Swift ?
+But wait, aren't we coding in Swift ?

 Yes, but ... not exactly.